-Fairgreen International School, slated to open September 2018, will be an IB continuum school and integrate sustainability into its academic programs.
+Fairgreen International School opened September 2018, and is an IB continuum school and integrating sustainability into its academic programmes.

 Fairgreen International School was established by ESOL Education, an established provider in the UAE who formally managed two highly rated schools in Dubai Festival City and are the owners of the American International School in Abu Dhabi.
 ESOL has also launched its US curriculum Dunecrest American School this year.
 Fairgreen follows a modified all-through IB curriculum, integrating sustainability into its educational programme.
 It claims to be the UAE's first truly sustainable school, although it is not alone in pushing its greener credentials.